dharpranoy/Brainfuck/README.txt

 , user input and putting into the current cell

+To run the file follow the given steps:
 1) pip install colorama
 2) dnf install figlet -y or apt-get install -y figlet for your distro
 3) Download the brainfuck.py file and run